azoth-lang/azoth.language.reference/src/namespaces.md

 ### Namespace Declarations

-Further namespaces can be created both by directories and by a *namespace declaration*.
+Further namespaces can be created both by directories and by a *namespace block definition*.
 A namespace declaration scopes the declarations inside it within one or more namespaces.
 Without the global namespace qualifier, these namespaces are nested inside the file namespace and any containing namespace declarations.
 A namespace declaration cannot have attributes or access modifiers.

 ```azoth